wangxso/VSS/README.md

 ```

 This will initiate the system, integrating with both PanoSim and the Xdja PKI System to provide a secure V2X communication environment.

-## Contributing

-We welcome contributions to the V2X Security System.
-Please see `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

-## License

-The V2X Security System is licensed under the [Apache License 2.0](LICENSE).
-See the `LICENSE` file for more information.

-## Contact

-For any inquiries or support, please contact us at [support@v2xsecuritysystem.com](mailto:support@v2xsecuritysystem.com).

----

-This README provides a high-level overview of the V2X Security System, its features, and how to get started with the installation and usage.
-Adjust the details as needed to fit the specific implementation and requirements of your system.